LudiDorici/godot-websocket/README.md

 The client API is also available in project exported to HTML5 using native Javascript code.

-A small demo project is available in `lws_demo` to show how to use the module.
+A small demo project is available in `websocket_chat_demo` to show how to use the module.

 This module is still a work in progress.